greenelab/knowledge-graph-review/manuscript.md

 After every node has been processed, a skip-gram model is trained to predict the context of each node thereby constructing a low dimensional representation of a knowledge graph [@ViMmBmL6].
 A limitation for deepwalk is that the random walk cannot be controlled, so every node has an equal chance to be reached.
 Grover and Leskovec demonstrated that this limitation can hurt performance when classifying edges between nodes and developed node2vec as a result [@PD4udqRe].
-Node2vec operates the in the same fashion as deepwalk; however, this algorithm specifies a parameter that lets the random walk be biased when traversing nodes [@PD4udqRe].
+Node2vec operates in the same fashion as deepwalk; however, this algorithm specifies a parameter that lets the random walk be biased when traversing nodes [@PD4udqRe].
 A caveat to both deepwalk and node2vec is that they ignore information such as edge type and node type.
 Various approaches have evolved to fix this limitation by incorporating  node, edge and even path types when representing knowledge graphs in a low dimensional space [@12mzC63eD; @1AeZs6xaT; @1G1nukcFt; @eSGflyQ5].
 An emerging area of work is to develop approaches that capture both the local and global structure of a graph when constructing this low dimensional space.

-Instead of using the word2vec framework, some deep learning approaches use an adjacency matrix as input [@u5iJzbp9; @1GhHIDxuW].
+Though word2vec is the most common framework used to represent graphs, neural networks are sometimes designed to use the adjacency matrix as input [@u5iJzbp9; @1GhHIDxuW].
-These approaches use neural networks called autoencoders to generate this low dimensional space [@1H8Rd6pHW; @hjIIetVM; @1A6Dhbwkr].
+These approaches use models called autoencoders [@1H8Rd6pHW; @hjIIetVM; @1A6Dhbwkr].
-Autoencoders map input such as an adjacency matrices into a low dimensional space and then determines how to construct this space via reconstructing the same input [@BQS8ClV0; @1ErNQZjBt].
+Autoencoders are designed to map input into a low dimensional space and then back to a reconstruction of the same input [@BQS8ClV0; @1ErNQZjBt].
+It is possible to layer on additional objectives by modifying the loss function to take into account criteria above and beyond reconstruction loss [@NLVTJ9Lj; @U3BlgY7x].
-This generated space represents the nodes and their connectivity structure within a knowledge graph [@1H8Rd6pHW; @hjIIetVM; @1A6Dhbwkr].
+In the context of knowledge graphs the generated space correlates nodes with dense vectors that capture a graph's connectivity structure [@1H8Rd6pHW; @hjIIetVM; @1A6Dhbwkr].
 Despite the high potential of this approach, this method relies on an adjacency matrix for input which can run into scalability issues as a knowledge graph asymptotically increases in size [@RjwcaMhj].
 Plus, Khosla et al. discovered that approaches akin to node2vec outperformed algorithms using autoencoders when undergoing link prediction and node classification [@RjwcaMhj].
 Overall, the performance of deep learning techniques largely depends upon the structure of nodes and edges within a knowledge graph [@RjwcaMhj].